Geza Schön

 Geza Schön is a German master perfumer born in Kassel and based in Berlin.
 He trained at Haarmann & Reimer (now Symrise) and has worked with Diesel, Ormonde Jayne, FCUK, biehl parfumkunstwerke, and Boudicca.
-In 2006, Schön created the brand Escentric Molecules, a perfume brand highlighting single molecules.
+Schön founded Escentric Molecules, a perfume line that focuses on single molecules, in 2006.
 He received the Outstanding Artist Award for Interdisciplinarity in 2016, then, in 2017, the Sadakichi Award for Experimental Work with Scent, together with Wolfgang Georgsdorf for "Osmodrama / Smeller 2.0".